 Since September 2011 parents of Reception aged children have the right to choose whether they wish their child to start school full-time or part-time.
+If after discussion with the school you decide to keep your child part-time, part-time will be mornings only.
 However, children must receive full-time education in the term following their fifth birthday.
 Parents have the right to defer entry to later in the academic year and, in such cases, a place offered in Reception will be held open for the child for that intake year.
 If your child is offered a place in Reception at this school, and you think you may want to defer, we will discuss with you your child's transition into school.